tranleduy2000/pascalnide/README.md

 The application is a Pascal interpreter on Android.
 This application is confusing for everyone to learn Pascal on the mobile without a computer, so that we can practice anytime, anywhere.

+If you want to translate this app, please visit this link http://osewnui.oneskyapp.com/collaboration/project/272800

 ## The main features of the IDE:

   1. Compile Pascal programs and run them without Internet.